- in Uncategorized by schooloftrade

 The Russian Central Bank tried and failed to stem the ongoing collapse of

+the ruble.
 USD/RUB has been probing fresh all-time lows day after day,

 hitting 44 to the dollar on Friday morning, while inflation hit 8% in September